-- via university student email.
-University officials with a legitimate educational interest, and/or those who can be legally notified, may also be informed of all or part of the hearing outcome. - xvii.
+- of all or part of the hearing outcome. - xvii.
 In situations involving both a respondent(s) (or organization) and a student(s) claiming to be the victim of another student's conduct, the records of the process and of the sanctions imposed, if any, shall be considered to be the education records of both the respondent(s) and the student(s) claiming to be the victim because the educational career and chances of success in the academic community of each may be impacted. - xviii.
-All written accounts, records and/or supportive documentation presented at a Student Conduct Board Hearing must be provided to the Director of Student Conduct & Conflict Resolution no less than two business days prior to the Student Conduct Board Hearing. - xix.
+All written accounts, records and/or supportive documentation presented at a Student Conduct Board Hearing must be provided to the Executive Director of Student Conduct & Conflict Resolution no less than two business days prior to the Student Conduct Board Hearing. - xix.
 The Dean of Students or designee may, at his or her discretion, approve alternative arrangements for parties to participate in a Student Conduct Board Hearing from separate locations provided a reasonable mechanism is arranged that allows for hearing and viewing information presented by both the complainant and the accused and allows for the Student Conduct Board Hearing Chair to communicate directly with involved parties remotely. - xx.
 The respondent and complainant will be given the opportunity to respond to information presented at a Student Conduct Board Hearing and make a closing statement prior to deliberation by the Student Conduct Board. - xxi.
 In a Student Conduct Board Hearing, any committee member may request to go into private session to discuss or decide a matter.
 This request must be supported by a majority vote.
 The hearing can be recessed at any time by the chair.
 The chair will ensure that all procedures are appropriately followed.
 Following a Student Conduct Board Hearing, decisions on each allegation and any related sanction recommendations shall be made by majority vote.
 A tie vote will constitute a vote of not responsible.
 The Chair cannot vote. - xxii.
 Student Conduct Board Hearing deliberations and decisions will be made in private.
 The Student Conduct Board Hearing Chair will notify the Dean of Students of their determination of whether the respondent was responsible for each alleged violation of the Student Code of Conduct.
-If there is a responsible finding, a recommendation of sanctions will be forwarded to the Dean of
+If there is a responsible finding, a recommendation of sanctions will be forwarded to the Dean of Students.